 "Anything at 33 percent THC is kind of hard to believe, physically," said Kayvan Khalatbari, co-founder of Denver Relief, a Colorado dispensary that produced R-18, the third-strongest strain ever tested by High Times at 27.34 percent THC.
 Khalatbari said current testing methods are far from reliable.
 "These labs that are set up to test cannabis do not have access to the baseline standards that they need to test appropriately, so they use their own baselines."
 As a result, testing is inconsistent across labs.
 Even though this one of these very tests named his strain among the strongest ever, Khalatbari disputes the accuracy.
 "I think they're wonderful for marketing, and to give you an idea of cannabinoid ratio," he said, "But to take them as gospel is incorrect."

-To cross reference his stellar consecutive test results from California's SC Labs, RB-26 also had his marijuana tested by CannLabs, a Denver-based facility that has tested thousands of strains for cannabinoid content since 2010.
+RB-26's test results came from CannLabs, a Denver-based facility that has tested thousands of strains for cannabinoid content since 2010.
 CannLabs spokesperson William Livemore described the testing process—called liquid chromatography—to me in an email: "We measure out a quantity of the flower and use a specific solvent to pull the cannabinoids from the flower into the solvent... and measure the quantity of cannabinoids present compared against a calibration curve."
 Based on CannLabs data, the average current THC content in Colorado is 15 to 17 percent, up from 10 to 15 percent in 2010.
 RB-26's Gorilla Glue 4 tested at twice the average.
 According to Livemore, "Anytime we test a sample over that is over 30 percent TCH-A, it is tagged for retesting to make sure we have accurate measurements."
 After a dozen tests, Gorilla Glue 4 remained as resinous and THC-rich as RB-26 had planned.